 When multiple computers use a printer, it is possible that it could get locked for a while.
-You get to know this when you try to print a file, and you receive an error message saying — Another computer is using the printer.
+You get to know this when you try to print a file, and you receive an error message saying — Another computer is using the printer on Windows 11/10.
 It means the previous process has not released the lock.
 In this post, we will share how you can fix this error.

 Another computer is using the printer error message can occur when multiple computers access the same printer or driver is corrupt or anything that makes the printer unavailable.
 Here are the solutions we suggest you try to fix the issue: